arreyder/eksPodNetworkDebug/doc/12-subnet-ip-availability.md

 - Identifies subnets with low IP availability (<10 IPs)
 - Reports subnet CIDR blocks and availability zones
 - Warns when subnets are approaching exhaustion
+- Checks for pods stuck in Pending state (may indicate IP exhaustion)
+- Analyzes CNI logs for IP allocation failures
+- Correlates pending pods with IP-related reasons

 ## Why It Matters